ooyala/atlantis-aquarium/README.md

 ### How do I ssh into a container in aquarium VM?
 Use bin/atlantis-aquarium ssh command, refer to [interact with the components](##interact with the components)

+### What happens if my VM get reloaded?
+After the VM restart, you need to run launch-aquarium.sh again in order to bring up the containers.
+Please remember apps hosted in atlantis supervisor will not be recovered; you have to deploy them again.

 #Control

 Control is primarily through the controller, **bin/atlantis-aquarium** (which should probably become a gem or other easily-installable package at some point).